 Do not compare averages of baselines between groups.
 The average is arbitrary and most commonly set to zero.
 Do not have too much artifacts (e.g. removing the sensor) between baseline and intervention.
 Therefore in fNIRS there is commonly a resting period before each stimuli which can be used as baseline.

 Lets sum it all up

-- Be careful with artefacts between the baseline period and the intervention
+Be careful with artifacts between the baseline period and the intervention